+From a regional perspective, Europe continues to drive Sandoz results, delivering more than 50% of global sales, with steady underlying growth.
 In 2018, in a key strategic step to evolve the Sandoz portfolio toward more differentiated products, Novartis announced an agreement to sell selected portions of its Sandoz US portfolio, specifically the Sandoz US dermatology business and generic US oral solids portfolio, to Aurobindo Pharma USA Inc., for USD 0.9 billion in cash plus USD 0.1 billion in potential earn-outs.
 The Sandoz US portfolio to be sold to Aurobindo includes approximately 300 products, as well as additional development projects.
 The sale includes the Sandoz US generic and branded dermatology businesses as well as its dermatology development center.
 As part of the transaction, Aurobindo agreed to acquire the manufacturing facilities in Wilson, North Carolina, as well as Hicksville, New York, and Melville, New York.
 These businesses had net sales of approximately USD 1.2 billion in 2018.
 The transaction is expected to close in the course of 2019 following the satisfaction of customary closing conditions.

 Sandoz is the market leader in biosimilars with a total of eight approved and marketed products.
 Availability of our biosimilars varies by country.

 We launched Hyrimoz (biosimilar adalimumab) in the EU in October 2018, and Zessly (biosimilar infliximab) in the EU in November 2018.
 Hyrimoz was also approved in the US in October 2018.
 However, under the terms of our settlement with AbbVie, we are not entitled to launch Hyrimoz in the US until October 2023.